kabelj/AA6XA-Logger/README.md

 - csv
 - configparser
 On my Raspberry Pi, all of those were installed already.
 On my Ubuntu laptop, I had to install Tk and dateutil.
-A quick search will show you how to install these packages, if you don't know how to.
+A quick search will show you if you have these packages, or how to install them if you don't know how to.

 Linux:
 cd to the directory you want to put the program in, then type